kcg295/AppSecAssignment3.1/README.md

 For this section you will submit all the yaml files that you needed to run Prometheus, as well as a writeup called Prometheus.txt describing the steps you took to get it running.
+In the case that you did not use any yaml files, but simply ran commands, your write-up should detail the commands you ran to install and configure Prometheus to perform the proper logging.
+In this case, you should also submit the final configmap using the commands supplied in the hints below.

 Hints: